 Dr. Paschotta originally started his career in scientific research.
 In 2002, he achieved the habilitation at ETH Zürich and received the Fresnel Prize of the European Physical Society (EPS) in 2002.
 Despite his success as a researcher (see his CV with publication list), in 2004 he started the company RP Photonics Consulting GmbH in Zürich, Switzerland.
-(The company moved to Bad Dürrheim, Germany, in 12/2010.)
-His full-time occupation is now to serve companies in the photonics industry worldwide.
+(The company moved to Bad Dürrheim, Germany, in 2010, and to Frauenfeld, Switzerland, in 2022, and is now RP Photonics AG.)
+He serves companies in the photonics industry worldwide.
 Typical tasks are to work out feasibility studies and designs for lasers and other photonic devices, to identify and solve technical problems, to find suitable laser sources for specific applications, and to do tailored staff training courses on specialized subjects.
-Dr. Paschotta enjoys to be involved in manifold industrial projects with a great variety of both technical aspects and types of services, and regularly achieves very high levels of customer satisfaction.
+Dr. Paschotta regularly achieves very high levels of customer satisfaction.

 - very deep and broad scientific and technical expertise in fields like laser physics, nonlinear optics, fiber technology, ultrashort pulses, noise in optics, etc.

 - extensive experience with industrial development projects and systematic methods to achieve efficient progress

 - highly developed analytic capabilities, used for problem assessment, structuring of information, comparison of options, etc.

 - strong motivation for hard work to reach highest standards

 - very cooperative style: enjoying fruitful team work, open communication, absolute reliability, motivating coworkers